magnusfroste/magnusfroste.github.io/index.md

 ## Welcome to Frostes GitHub Page

-I'm curious and love trying out new stuff
+I'm curious young man andlove trying out new stuff.
-Learning every day is wonderful
+If I could I would be learning every day, becaus it is wonderful.

 ## I'm very much into
+* Kitesurfing and ice skating (when we have ice on lakes in Sweden)
 * SaaS
 * Cloud
 * Software Development
 * Product Marketing /Management
-* Partner Management
+* Partner Management and building eco-systems
-* Sales Development
+* Sales Development, partner and direct sales
+* Close a deal feels always great ...
 * Business in general - awesome to build a sustainable business

 ## I have never booring